therapywindow/therapywindow.github.io/index.md

 <b>How does it work?</b>

-I am psychodynamically-trained, though I occasionally draw on other approaches.
+I am psychodynamically trained, though I occasionally draw on other approaches.
 I am very happy to discuss how we will work together at the beginning, and throughout the process.

 **For individuals**
 Usually I work on an open-ended basis.
 Sessions take place once a week for 50 minutes.
 Sessions cost £70.
 A small number of low-cost spaces are available for those who are on a low income and do not have access to funds or other wealth.
 Please get in touch to discuss what may be possible.